thundermoose/blixt-test/README.md

 This is a C++ testing framework, intended to be simple to use, yet powerfull.
 Only two simple macros are needed in addition to linking your program to this package.
-I targets the
+I targets small to medium large hobby projects, where simplicity is more important than feature richness.

 ## License